NORD gratefully acknowledges Frances Smith, PhD, Chief Geneticist, Pachyonychia Congentia Project, for assistance in the

 PC is normally diagnosed by clinical examination, which can now be confirmed at the molecular level.
-Molecular diagnosis (from a blood sample or buccal scrape), of PC patients is now available to identify the exact gene defect (mutation) in KRT6A, KRT6B, KRT6C, KRT16 or KRT17 and to confirm the clinical diagnosis.
-See PC-Project website (www.PC-Project.org), for details about genetic testing.
-Mutations in KRT6A or KRT16 genes cause PC-1 and mutations in KRT6B or KRT17 cause PC-2.
+Molecular diagnosis (from a blood sample or saliva sample), of PC patients is available to identify the exact gene defect (mutation) in KRT6A, KRT6B, KRT6C, KRT16 or KRT17 and to confirm the clinical diagnosis.
+See PC Project website (www.pachyonychia.org) for details about genetic testing which is offered free of charge for patients that enroll in the IPCRR (http://www.pachyonychia.org/patient-registry/).

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 Some current clinical trials also are posted on the following page on the NORD website:

 For information about clinical trials sponsored by private sources, contact:

 For information about clinical trials conducted in Europe, contact: